KaliedaRik/Scrawl-canvas/docs/reference/sc-objects-overview.md

 Most SC clone functionality is coded into the [base mixin file](../source/mixin/base.html) `.clone({key: value, ...})` function.
 Various mixin and factory functions will finesse that functionality to better match their instance object shape requirements by overwriting the base mixin's `postCloneAction()` function.

 ## Exceptions to the outlined processes
-The ecosystem of mixin and factory functions which make up the SC stateful scene graph is necessarily complex, partly to meet the requirements of a (hopefully) fast and memory-efficient code base, but also to make the creation of `<canvas>` displays with SC as simple as possible for dev-users (good UX).
+The ecosystem of mixin and factory functions which make up the SC stateful scene graph is necessarily complex, partly to meet the requirements of a (hopefully) fast and memory-efficient code base, but also to make the creation of `<canvas>` displays with SC as simple as possible for product-devs (good UX).

 Most factory function and mixin files follow the above outlined processes; a few do not.
 Brief details of these divergent files are given below.

 ### Canvas and Stack factory functions
 The [Canvas](../source/factory/canvas.html) and [Stack](../source/factory/stack.html) factory functions do not contribute (for the most part) to the SC scene graph.
 Instead they are the mechanisms by which the scene graph deploys to the web page.
 Because of this intimate connection to the web page's [Document Object Model](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model), these functions do not export a `makeCanvas` or `makeStack` function.

-There's three ways a dev-user can add an SC-controlled `<canvas>` or `<div>` stack to a web page:
+There's three ways a product-dev can add an SC-controlled `<canvas>` or `<div>` stack to a web page:
 + Hard-code the elements into the web page, so that SC can discover and wrap the elements into the SC ecosystem as part of [initialization discovery](sc-initialization.html).
 Most of the test demos rely on this approach.
 + Use the SC functions `scrawl.addCanvas()` and `scrawl.addStack()` to insert and wrap new `<canvas>` and `<div>` stack elements into the DOM after page load completes.
 See demos [DOM-010](../../demo/dom-010.html) (for Stacks) and [DOM-012](../../demo/dom-012.html) (for Canvases) for examples of using this approach.
 + Rely on a 3rd party framework – such as React, Angular, Vue, Svelte, etc – to create and add the canvas or stack elements to the DOM as part of their normal component functionality, and then wrap those elements into the SC ecosystem using the `scrawl.getCanvas()` and `scrawl.getStack()` functions.
 See demo [DOM-017](../../demo/dom-017.html) for an example of using this approach.